-This is a high-scoring sample answer for the following Academic IELTS Task 1 essay question: The chart below shows three different crimes and the number of cases committed between 1970 and 2005 in England and Wales.
+This is a high-scoring sample answer for the following Academic IELTS Writing Task 1 essay question: The chart below shows three different crimes and the number of cases committed between 1970 and 2005 in England and Wales.
 Collocations about crime can be found here.
 Below, also, is a list of less common vocabulary with definitions.
 Read the sample answer, then send me your essay in the comments.
-I will give you a quick score and also some comments if I have time.
-Why not start today?
+I will give you a quick score and also some comments.
+Start today unless you need more ideas.

 Academic IELTS Task 1 Essay Sample Answer